Ben Baumberg Geiger

 Ben Baumberg Geiger is a Senior Lecturer in Sociology and Social Policy.
 He also works for Kent's Q-Step Centre, which he helped found and co-directed until September 2016.

-For information about my other activities (research, publications and non-academic writing), please see my website.
+For further information about Ben, please see his website.

 - the changing nature of work, how this affects people with health problems or disabilities, and the role of the benefits system;